I didn't even know about this David Brooks piece because it's in the New York Times and I do not read the New York Times.

 That's what the Republican Party no longer is.

-But folks, if if this amnesty, this illegal amnesty, comprehensive immigration reform, if this stuff isn't stopped, you realize that people on our side of the aisle will never win another election.
+But folks, if this amnesty, this illegal amnesty, comprehensive immigration reform, if this stuff isn't stopped, you realize that people on our side of the aisle will never win another election, just on the numbers alone, the demographics alone.

-California is exhibit A. It's why that issue is far and away, numero uno, and that's reason in exhibit A, why Donald Trump maintains his position in the polls.
+California is exhibit A. It's why that issue is far and away, numero uno.

 Yeah, here's what Ben Carson said.

-This is in a daily caller.
+This is in the Daily Caller.

-Ben Ben Carson used a Sunday campaign stop in Georgia to accuse politicians of using poverty to bolster their voting constituencies.
+Ben Carson used a Sunday campaign stop in Georgia to accuse politicians of using poverty to bolster their voting constituencies.

 In his eyes, open-ended welfare has not only perpetuated poverty, it's sustained a loyal voting block for certain politicians.